htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     is in the Unclaimed/Idle state and the ``ENABLE_BACKFILL`` expression is ``True``.
 If ``START_BACKFILL`` evaluates to ``True``, the machine will enter the Backfill state and attempt to spawn a backfill computation.
-This expression is analogous to the ``START`` :index:`START` expression that controls when an HTCondor resource is available to run normal HTCondor jobs.
+This expression is analogous to the :macro:`START` expression that controls when an HTCondor resource is available to run normal HTCondor jobs.
 The default value is ``False`` (which means do not spawn a backfill job even if the machine is idle and ``ENABLE_BACKFILL`` expression is ``True``).
 For